 Ivan V. Small is a sociocultural anthropologist and assistant professor at Central Connecticut State University.
 He holds a Ph.D. in Sociocultural Anthropology and Southeast Asian studies from Cornell University, a Masters in International Affairs from Columbia University and a B.A. in History from Boston College.
-Dr. Small is also a faculty affiliate with the Yale Council on Southeast Asia Studies, the UConn Asian & Asian American Studies Institute, and an executive board member of the War Legacies Project.
+Dr. Small is also a faculty affiliate with the Yale Council on Southeast Asia Studies and the UConn Asian & Asian American Studies Institute, and an executive board member of the War Legacies Project and the Association for Asian Studies' Vietnam Studies Group.
 Prior to joining CCSU in 2014 Dr. Small was a postdoctoral scholar with the Institute for Money, Technology & Financial Inclusion at the University of California Irvine, and a field study director with the India China Institute at The New School.
 Dr. Small has worked and consulted for nonprofits, foundations, and think tanks including the Smithsonian, Ford Foundation, and World Policy Institute.

 Dr. Small's first research project investigated the social, spatial and material dimensions of international remittances to Vietnam.
 As a Fulbright-Hays fellow and visiting scholar at Vietnam National University from 2007-2009, he interviewed urban and rural remittance receiving households to examine changing economic capacities and forms of remittances, as well as shifts in local and transnational social and political relations from 1975 to present.
 He also conducted research among remittance senders in Vietnamese American communities in California.
-His latest project examines consumption and mobility patterns afforded by remittances and other new financial capabilities, and how emerging economies in Asia are framed by culturally targeted design and marketing research.
+More recently, Dr. Small has examined transportation consumption and mobility patterns afforded by remittance technologies and other new financial capabilities, and how emerging economies in Asia are framed by culturally targeted design and marketing research.

-Dr. Small's work has been published in a variety of disciplinary and area studies journals and edited volumes, including Sojourn: Journal of Social Issues in Southeast Asia, Journal of Vietnamese Studies, Mobility in History, Current Anthropology, Visual Anthropology, Asia Pacific Journal of Anthropology, and Figures of Modernity in Southeast Asia.
-His book Currencies of Imagination: Channeling Money and Chasing Mobility in Vietnam is under contract with Cornell University Press.
-He is also co-editor of Money at the Margins: Global Perspectives on Technology, Financial Inclusion & Design (forthcoming, Berghahn Press).
+Dr. Small's work has been published in a variety of disciplinary and area studies journals and edited volumes, including Journal of Consumer Culture, Mobility in History, Sojourn: Journal of Social Issues in Southeast Asia, Journal of Vietnamese Studies, Visual Anthropology, Asia Pacific Journal of Anthropology, Current Anthropology, Consumer Culture Theory and Figures of Modernity in Southeast Asia.
+He is author of the book Currencies of Imagination: Channeling Money and Chasing Mobility in Vietnam (Cornell 2018).
+He is also co-editor of Money at the Margins: Global Perspectives on Technology, Financial Inclusion & Design (Berghahn 2018).

 At Central Connecticut State, Dr. Small has been recognized for the Excellence in Teaching Honor Roll.
-He teaches in the Department of Anthropology as well as the International Studies, East Asian Studies, and Community Engagement Programs.
+He teaches in the Department of Anthropology as well as the International Studies and Community Engagement Programs.
 He coordinates the East Asian Studies Program and serves as a Research Aligned (RAM) and Healthy Fellows mentor.
-He offers introductory, advanced, and graduate courses in cultural and economic anthropology, social theory, Asian studies, transnationalism, research methods, and overseas field schools.
+Dr. Small offers introductory, advanced, and graduate courses in cultural and economic anthropology, social theory, Asian studies, migration and transnationalism, research methods, and overseas field schools.